Poonamben Maadam: Career

-She was a member of the Congress party at the beginning of her political career but later, joined BJP.
+Poonamben Maadam is the former member of the Congress Party at the beginning of her political career but later, joined BJP.

-She was a member of the Gujarat Legislative Assembly from 2012 to 2014.
+She is also the former member of the Gujarat Legislative Assembly from 2012 to 2014.
 She contested the 2014 Lok Sabha elections from Jamnagar's seat as the BJP candidate and won against her uncle Vikram Maadam of Congress.
-She got a total of 484,412 votes and won with a margin of 175,289 votes.
-She got 5,91,588 votes in 2019 and was re-elected with a margin of 2, 36,804 for the 17th Lok Sabha.